hackclub/winter/docs/faq.md

 Check out the [examples](/examples) for inspiration.
 If you're still stuck, you can ask for help in the [#hardware-party](https://hackclub.slack.com/archives/C0168BR5PDE) channel on Slack.

-##### Can two people apply for the grant and then combine their grants?
+##### Can multiple people team up to work on a project?

-Yes you can.
-The amount you get for the grant depends on how complex your project is.
-So if you team up with an IRL friend and want to build a project that costs $500, that would be acceptable.
-You'd share a Hack Club Bank account with your friend.
+If you team up with an IRL friend and want to build a project together, you would work together to submit one pull request.
+All teammates must meet requirements for the event (eg. under 18, have submitted RSVP, be on Slack, etc.) The grant amount would be for up to $250 per person, growing with team size.
+You must be able to meet up in person to work on the project with your teammate(s).

 ##### How many total grants are there availalbe?